henryceowzm/entity-generator-using-ant/README.md

 ## Installation

 Installation with Maven:
-This will comple all dependencies to the lib folder.
+This will compile and copy all dependencies to the lib folder.
 ```
 git clone https://github.com/henryceowzm/entity-generator-using-ant.git
 cd entity-generator-using-ant